aurasprint-dev/Enterprise-AI-Portfolio/Project-07-IT-Automation/README.md

 3. **Execution:** If the fix is low-risk (e.g., `systemctl restart nginx`), n8n executes the command via SSH.
 4. **Escalation:** If the AI is unsure, it automatically creates a Jira ticket and alerts the team on Slack.

+5. Note: In n8n, "Code" is stored as a JSON file that you can import directly into the canvas.

 ## 🎯 Consultant's Strategic Impact
 - **Operational Scalability:** Allows IT teams to manage 5x more infrastructure without increasing headcount.
 - **Error Reduction:** Eliminates human typos during high-pressure system outages.